Can I register for a course if I am an international student?

 What will I do as a web designer?

-Why do I need to formal training to be a web design?
+Why do I need formal training to be a web designer?

 You need formal web design training because it is important to have websites that look good and work properly no matter how they are accessed by the public.
 Helping an organization reach their target audience means giving that audience information and resources whether they are sitting in front of a computer at home or visiting a website on their phone while on the go.
 While a lot of the technical aspects of website design can be learned on-the-job or in a self-taught manner, understanding the principles of good website design as well as techniques for making your company stand out will help you produce better products, provide more opportunities and help you land more jobs and/or clients in the future.

 What education do I need to become a web designer?

 What are the skills of a good web designer?